alecokas/alecokas.github.io/_drafts/2020-07-22-convolutional-vae-in-flux.markdown

 end
 {% endhighlight %}

-Now there is nothing left to do than load the trained VAE from disk, and set up a loop where we reconstruct test set images to the corresponding original.
+Now there is nothing left to do than load the trained VAE from disk, and set up a loop where we reconstruct test set images to compare with the originals.
 {% highlight julia %}
 function load_model(load_dir::String, epoch::Int)
     print("Loading model...")